Swizards/QuickBox/README.md

 You need to have a Fresh "blank" server installation.
 After that access your box using a SSH client, like PuTTY.

-## Warnings

-#### If you don't know Linux ENOUGH:

-DO NOT attempt to install NGINX as a frontend proxy if you plan to use Transdroid (http://www.transdroid.org/).
-Doing so will cause the app to either not connect or crash repeatedly

-DO NOT use capital letters, all the usernames should be written in lowercase.

-DO NOT upgrade anything in the box, feel free to open an issue and ask before attempting this on a current (in production) server.

-DO NOT try to reconfigure packages using other tutorials - this script (AS IS) is designed to work with what's included.

 ---

 ## How to install